-First, I will show you how to make one and then you can decide where to go from there.
+First, I will show you how to make a branch Christmas tree and then you can decide where to go from there.
 So, go gather up some birch branches or other decorative branches to get started.
 If you can’t come by any naturally, you can buy them from various suppliers.

 - birch branches